walles/exactype/README.md

 * Limit keyboard height in millimeters.
 Try out a good upper bound on a 10 inch tablet.
 * On phone / landscape, maybe compress keyboard height to two lines by shifting the middle row to the side?
 This would require the same spacing on all rows.
+* Add audio clicks on key releases?
+* Think about how much a user should need to swipe at the minimum to make a space; we want to avoid people making spaces by mistake when hitting buttons sloppily.
+* Pressing SHIFT at the middle / end of words should work as in SwiftKey; it should primarily modify the casing of the current word, but if you keep typing it only affects the upcoming letters?
+* Make sure two SHIFT presses means ALL CAPS.
+Both when starting with lowercase letters and when being automatically shifted?
+* Commit things to the view in the background?
+The receiving view is sometimes slow, and feeding the InputConnection in the background should make our keyboard feel snappy even when this happens.
+* Automatic caps after '.' on caps-mode-sentence fields.
+Or always when typing text?
+But not in numbers.
+* Condition audio / vibration feedback on how close the hit was to the key we think the user pressed.
+Maybe vibrate on down for close keypresses and always audio-pop on up?
+* Sound instead of vibrations on non-vibrating hardware?
+* Swipe right after a space => ". "?
+* Swipe right after ". " => "... "?
+* Auto space after punctuation?
+* No auto space after punctuation inside numbers.
+* Show a marker on the keyboard where the user last hit?
+* For tablets, consider splitting the keyboard when wide enough
+* Make sure popup keyboard is ignored if finger is released outside of it
+* Make sure long press is canceled if finger is released outside of keyboard
+* Make sure swipe is canceled if finger is released outside of keyboard

 ## DONE
 * Create an IME that when selected shows an empty view